timothee-haudebourg/json-ld/json-ld/README.md

 ### Introduction

-Before diving into the processing function usage, here are some must-know design choices of this library.
+Before diving into the various processing functions usage, here are some must-know design choices of this library.

 #### Code mapping and metadata